verdaux/BookNotes/Phrases/Paragraphs.md

 - [ ] My being is stained nowadays.
 I feel like dust that gets blown away every now and then, and I feel like sand, and I feel like flower petals broomed away from the roads, and I feel, I feel and I feel and I let these feelings become my absoluteness.
 I write about you, I let you become my shrine.
 - [ ] The sky was the kind of blue if blue could burn, blue on fire, lit by the sun blazing high above the hills in winter on a morning when there are no clouds.
 A sky like that makes it easier for a soldier to die.
 It's the last thing he sees, and there is comfort in knowing some things will live forever.
 - [ ] When she was excited, and she was excited a good deal of the time, her face flushed with gold.
 Her great-great-great grandmother had been burned as a witch.
+- [ ] The artist who never makes art becomes cynical about those who do.
+The lover who never risks loving mocks romance.
+The thinker who never commits to a philosophy sneers at belief itself.